Don’t Wait! Act Now Before It's Too Late.

 Can My Employer Fire Me Because of Wage Garnishment in Philadelphia?

-At Law Office of Michael P. Forbes, PC, I counsel employees and help them navigate conversations with payroll offices and management to prevent misunderstandings or wrongful discipline.
-If your employment is threatened due to wage garnishment, prompt legal intervention may be necessary to protect your job and financial rights.
-As a local wage garnishment attorney, I ensure that both you and your employer understand the proper legal procedures and protections available in Philadelphia and across Pennsylvania.
-If you believe your rights are being violated, it is advisable to seek legal guidance immediately.
+At Law Office of Michael P. Forbes, PC, I guide employees through payroll and management discussions to head off miscommunication or unfair discipline.
+If a wage garnishment creates a risk to your job, timely legal support may protect your rights.
+As a local wage garnishment attorney, I help clarify protections for both you and your employer under Pennsylvania and city law.
+If you think your rights are being threatened, seek legal advice immediately.

 What Should I Do If I Receive a Wage Garnishment Notice from Philadelphia Municipal Court?